RIAEvangelist/node-dominos-pizza-api/docs/Payment.md

 const myCard=new Payment(
     {
-        amount:10.77,
+        //amount is optional. you can add this on myCard.amount whenever you are ready amount:10.77,
         //dashes are not needed, they just make it easier to read
         //the class sanitizes the data